About Pharmacy Practice

-Pharmacy Practice is a free full-text peer-reviewed journal with a scope on pharmacy practice.
+Pharmacy Practice is a free peer-reviewed journal with a scope on pharmacy practice.
 Pharmacy Practice is published quarterly.
-Pharmacy Practice does not charge any publication fee or article processing charge (APC) to the authors.
-The current and future absence of any APCs is signed in the MoU with the Center for Pharmacy Practice Innovation (CPPI) at Virginia Commonwealth University (VCU) School of Pharmacy.
-Pharmacy Practice is the consequence of the efforts of a number of colleagues from different Universities who belief in collaborative publishing: no one pays, no one receives.
+Pharmacy Practice does not charge and will never charge any publication fee or article processing charge (APC) to the authors.
+The current and future absence of any APCs is signed in the memorandum of understanding with the Center for Pharmacy Practice Innovation (CPPI) at the Virginia Commonwealth University (VCU) School of Pharmacy.
+Pharmacy Practice is the consequence of the efforts of a number of colleagues from different universities who believe in collaborative publishing: nobody pays, nobody gets paid.

-Although focusing on the practice of pharmacy, Pharmacy Practice covers a wide range of pharmacy activities, among them and not being comprehensive, clinical pharmacy, pharmaceutical care, social pharmacy, pharmacy education, process and outcome research, health promotion and education, health informatics, and pharmacoepidemiology, as well as many others.
+Although focusing on the practice of pharmacy, Pharmacy Practice covers a wide range of pharmacy activities, such as, clinical pharmacy, pharmaceutical care, social pharmacy, pharmacy education, process and outcome research, health promotion and education, health informatics, and pharmacoepidemiology, as well as many others.

-Having a international scope is a major goal for Pharmacy Practice.
+Having an international scope is a major goal for Pharmacy Practice.
 See the list of authors since 2007.

-Pharmacy Practice is being indexed and abstracted at PubMed, PubMed Central, Embase, Scopus, Ebsco EJS, Directory of Open Access Journals, Open J-gate, Scielo, Dialnet, IBECS, REDIB, Latindex, Redalyc.
+Pharmacy Practice is being indexed and abstracted at PubMed, PubMed Central, Embase, Scopus, Ebsco EJS, Directory of Open Access Journals, Web of Science (ESCI), Open J-gate, Scielo, Dialnet, IBECS, REDIB, Latindex, Redalyc.

-For more information on Pharmacy Practice publication delay and peer-review process, click here and the ditorial Pharm Pract (Granada) 2019;17(1):1502.
-And for information about requirements for manuscripts, click here.
+For more information on Pharmacy Practice publication delay and peer-review process, visit our reviewers web page and the editorial Pharm Pract (Granada) 2019;17(1):1502.
+For information about requirements for manuscripts, visit our authors guidelines web page.

 Pharmacy Practice is a peer-reviewed journal.
-To make this process work properly, is necessary to count with a wide pool of prestigious peer-reviewers, experts in different areas in journal’s scope.
-Pharmacy Practice has created a peer-reviewer selection process based on searching in PubMed for articles closely related to the manuscript to evaluate (see a description of this reviewers’ selection process).
-We aim ensuring the expertise of reviewer in the specific topic.
-Working as a peer-reviewer in Pharmacy Practice has not any of remuneration.
-See the List of Reviewers who have collaborated in Pharmacy Practice.
+To make the peer review process work properly, it is necessary to count with a wide pool of prestigious peer reviewers, experts in different areas in journal’s scope.
+Pharmacy Practice has created a peer reviewer selection process based on searching in PubMed for articles closely related to each manuscript awaiting evaluation (see a description of the peer reviewer selection process).
+We aim to ensure the expertise of each reviewer in the specific topic.
+Working as a peer-reviewer in Pharmacy Practice has no remuneration.
+See the list of peer reviewers who have collaborated in Pharmacy Practice.

-Pharmacy Practice is funded through the corporate social responsibility funds of Centro de Investigaciones y Publicaciones Farmaceuticas and scientifically partened by the Center for Pharmacy Practice Innovation at the Virginia Commonwealth University.
+Pharmacy Practice is funded through the corporate social responsibility funds of Centro de Investigaciones y Publicaciones Farmaceuticas and scientifically partnered with the Center for Pharmacy Practice Innovation at VCU.